ARM-software/psa-api/doc/ext-pake/api/pake.rst

     :definition: /* implementation-defined value */

     .. summary::
-        Sufficient output buffer size for `psa_pake_output()` for any of the supported PAKE algorithms, primitives and output steps.
+        Sufficient output buffer size for `psa_pake_output()` for any of the supported PAKE algorithms, primitives, hash algorithms, and output steps.

     If the size of the output buffer is at least this large, it is guaranteed that `psa_pake_output()` will not fail due to an insufficient buffer size.